chadlupkes/IPFS-Sats/whitepaper/0322bitcointimestamping.md

 **The Anchoring Mechanism: OP\_RETURN Embedding**

-When a creator initializes or tops up their LYW, the channel funding transaction is constructed to include an **$OP\_RETURN$** output.
+When a creator initializes or tops up their LYW, the channel funding transaction is constructed to include an **OP_RETURN** output.
 This output contains a $\text{SHA256}$ hash of the content's critical data bundle, anchoring it permanently to the Bitcoin blockchain.

 **Data Hashing**